“Don’t lift weights! You’ll look like a man.”

 Women have to train just as hard and intense as their male counterparts, to get the results they’re after.
 And I’m not just talking appearance here.
 In order to get the purported health benefits of strength training, you have to do it properly (no half-assing it).

-You need to train intensely if you want to facilitate a change in your body.
+You need to train intensely if you want to elicit a change in your body.
 If you haven’t already, read my article on how to train for muscle growth (regardless of gender).

 What’s the difference between male and female fitness?

 The difference lies in the emphasis of body parts and specific muscles.
-For most women I’d recommend focusing on training their legs, glutes, abdominals and shoulders to create an aesthetic and sexy physique.
+For most women, I’d recommend focusing on training their legs, glutes, abdominals, back, and shoulders to create an aesthetic and sexy physique.

 With that being said, you should train every muscle of your body.
 Just make sure you pay additional tribute to the body parts that accentuate your femininity and sculpt them with purpose.